WEBINAR:

 Speakers answer registrants’ questions, including:

-Our speakers will present real-life plant closure decisions and the results of those decisions, and illustrate key points using actual case histories.
-Additionally, we will address webinar attendee questions.
+Our speakers presented real-life plant closure decisions and the results of those decisions, and illustrate key points using actual case histories.
+Additionally, we addressed webinar attendee questions.

 For example: